-- The team shall provide the necessary materials and merchandise for the sales pitch. - The sales presentation must be the result of the competitor's own efforts.
-Facts and working data may be secured from any source. - This is an interactive event and judges may ask questions throughout the presentation. - Interactive Final Presentation Information
+- Teamwork: If performing as a team, all team members are expected to actively participate in the presentation. - Details of the sales presentation/pitch: - The team may sell whichever product or service they choose. - The team shall provide the necessary materials and merchandise for the sales pitch. - The sales presentation must be the result of the competitor's own efforts.
+Facts and working data may be secured from any source. - This is an interactive event and judges may ask questions throughout the presentation.